+- All registered marks are indicated with

+O. Although the copyright symbol

-- All registered marks are indicated with Although the copyright symbol does not appear, it is a copyrighted mark. - The section is continued on the following page. - This shows the end of the section.
+Although the copyr does not appear, it is a copyrighted mark.

+- The section is continued on the following page.

+- This shows the end of the section.

 Texts preceded by this symbol contain safety information.
 They warn you of serious dangers, possibly involving accident or injury.